 - Your skin naturally renews itself in a cycle.
 That cycle can slow down with age, stress, sun exposure, and congestion.

-- A peel helps move that cycle along, so dull, rough surface buildup clears faster.
+- That exfoliating action helps move that cycle along, so dull, rough surface buildup clears faster.

 - Peel depth matters: